PetrBobov/proj-assistant/README.md

 No XML-files, no export-import activities

-Smooth integration along the whole project lifecycle in both ways
+Seamless integration along the whole project lifecycle in both ways